 Please bring your yoga props.
 We provide a limited number of props.
 Fees:

 $90; $81 current SFZC members; $72 limited income.

 - Fee includes a delicious, organic lunch cooked in the Green Gulch kitchen.

 Use the Register Online button above for the date you wish to attend.
 Or call our toll free number (888.743.9362) or our local number (415.475.9362).
 About Registration, Scholarships and Cancellations

 Shokuchi Deirdre Carrigan

 Shokuchi Deirdre Carrigan is an ordained Soto Zen priest in the lineage of Shunryu Suzuki Roshi, founder of San Francisco Zen Center, and has been teaching yoga since 1989.
 She met her teachers, Zen Master Tenshin Reb Anderson and Senior Iyengar Yoga Teacher Donald Moyer, in a Zen and yoga retreat at Green Gulch Farm 30 years ago and has been practicing both Zen meditation and yoga in the Iyengar tradition since that time.
-For the last seven years, she has been living at Green Gulch Farm and has been co-leading Zen and yoga retreats at Tassajara Zen Mountain Center since 2001.
+She has been living at Green Gulch Farm since 2007 and has been co-leading Zen and yoga retreats at Tassajara Zen Mountain Center since 2001.